nus-cs2103-AY1920S2/duke/docs/README.md

 ```
 Noted.
 I've removed this task:
 [T][Y] CS2103 Quiz
-you now have 2 tasks in the list.
+Now you have 2 tasks in the list.
 ```